 The journey of Motherhood is not easy, and my daughter has taught me many valuable life lessons these last nine years.

 There have been a lot of times where I’ve had to take a step back and re-think what I expect from her because, although she looks older, she’s still a little kid.

 But then there are other moments where I’m thrown off a little and say, “Wait is she trying to take advantage of my love?”

-When it comes to motherhood, we tend overthink the majority of time.
+When it comes to motherhood, we tend to overthink the majority of the time.
 We put unattainable expectations thinking we are wonder woman and often compare our parenting skills to our own mothers.

 Below I am sharing nine lessons my daughter has taught me these nine years I’ve been able to spend with her.
 Read more

 When you think about water parks, you instantly think “My wallet is going to get hit hard” at least that’s what I would think.
-Specially as a single mom.
+Especially as a single mom.
 You know nowadays most activities or attractions are super expensive.
-They have all these insane charges and fees that can make it difficult for you to experience with your kiddos.
+They have all these insane charges that can make it difficult for you to experience with your kiddos.

 I had the opportunity to visit Epic Waters Indoor Water Parkthis past winter!
-I mean I would of never imagined you can go to the water park during the winter,but now you can!!
+I mean I would have never imagined you can go to the water park during the winter,but now you can!!